Finasteride Interactions and Contraindications

 - Though specific testing on the use of finasteride and finasteride interactions and side effects was not conducted in elderly populations, there is no dosage adjustment or prohibition against use in men over age 65 – though its efficacy has not been firmly established.

 - The primary route of metabolism for finasteride in the liver.
-Therefore, caution and/or dosage adjustment may be required in individuals with hepatic impairment, or may be contraindicated entirely.
+Therefore, caution and/or dosage adjustment may be required in individuals with hepatic impairment or its use may be contraindicated entirely.

 In addition to the finasteride interactions and prohibitions mentioned above, the formal contraindications for use of the drug, as established by the original approval for brand-name Propecia, include: